 Amounts paid for medical insurance (code M).
-Enter amounts paid during the tax year for insurance that constitutes medical care for the partner (including the partner's spouse and dependents).
+Enter amounts paid during the tax year for insurance that constitutes medical care for the partner (including the partner's spouse, dependents, and any children under age 27 who are not dependents).

 Educational assistance benefits (code N).
 Enter amounts paid during the tax year for educational assistance benefits paid to a partner.